Elliot-D-Hill/best-practices/README.md

 Some automation tools I use (there are many more out there):

-- Code formatting: black, autopep8, ruff
+- Code formatting: ruff, black, autopep8
 - Linting/type checking: mypy, ruff, pylint
 - Testing: pytest
 - Documentation: sphinx